-been extended to 6-loop [12].
-The perturbative expansion in d = 3 fixed has been computed up to 6-loop in ref.
+In the literature, information on the cubic fixed point stems mainly from field theoretic methods.
+The ε -expansion has been computed up to 5-loop in Ref.
+[10] and has recently been extended to 6-loop [12].
+The perturbative expansion in d=3 fixed has been computed up to 6-loop in Ref.
 [7].
 The numerical values obtained for the critical exponents vary with the resummation scheme that is used.
-For example, the 6-loop ε -expansion for N = 3 has been resummed in ref.
+For example, the 6-loop ε -expansion for N=3 has been resummed in Ref.
 [12] by using the Padé approximation and alternatively a by a Padé-Borel-Leroy (PBL) resummation.
-In ref.
-[13] the resummation scheme of ref.
-[34] is used.
+In Ref.
+[13] the resummation scheme of Ref.
+[33] is used.
 For a detailed discussion of these analyses, we refer the reader to the original work.

-In ref.
-[6] a large N-expansion around the decoupled Ising fixed point has been performed on the basis of the CB results for the Ising universality class, see ref.
-[35] and references therein.
-The results for critical exponents obtained in ref.
+In Ref.
+[6] a large N-expansion around the decoupled Ising fixed point has been performed on the basis of the CB results for the Ising universality class, see Ref.
+[34] and references therein.
+The results for critical exponents obtained in Ref.
 [6] are where $\nu = 1/(d - \Delta{\epsilon}^)$.
-In tables X and XII we give the numbers obtained from eqs.
-(97,98) by inserting N = 3 and 4, respectively.
+In tables X and XII we give the numbers obtained from Eqs.
+(97,98) by inserting N=3 and 4, respectively.
 Finally we give the results obtained in the present work.